 How can it be treated and what is the outlook?

-For more information about testing for Lyme disease, have a look at Lyme disease blood tests.
+For more information about ways of testing for Lyme disease, have a look at Lyme disease blood tests.

 Lyme disease affects multiple systems in the human body.
 It can affect the joints, and can look like the patient has arthritis.